Zendesk is a great software. Period. But what should you do when looking for an affordable Zendesk alternative?

-By integrating the whole system in their platform, Dixa aims to minimize switching between apps.
-One cool feature is the Direct Routing, it directs your request to the most able agent in that field available.
+By integrating the whole system in its platform, Dixa aims to minimize switching between apps.
+One cool feature is the Direct Routing, it directs your request to the ablest agent in that field available.

 Pricing starts at $15/month/agent, but if you want to have access to everything you might want to use their Pro plan, which costs $49/month/agent.

 Zendesk is awesome, but do you need it all?
-Other softwares start from the same base and change the game in their own way.
+Other software start from the same base and change the game in their own way.

 As I said before, it is crucial to understand your needs and how much resources (time, people and money) you have available to spend invest on it, before choosing between Zendesk or an affordable Zendesk alternative.

 Your email won’t be able to do everything Zendesk does, but it surely will make work faster and much simpler.
 By prioritizing simple processes, you can do much more for your customers, team, and company.